tudat-team/tudat-developer-docs/source/topics/software/environment.rst

 The ``tudat-bundle`` environment is available on the `tudat-team  <https://github.com/tudat-team/tudat-bundle/tree/minimal>`_ github repository.

-.. warning:: If your machine is running on an Apple M1 processor, please refer to :ref:`my-reference-label` for guidance.

-.. note:: Detailed instructions for the download, setup and verification of your own ``tudat-bundle`` can be found in the repository's `README  <https://github.com/tudat-team/tudat-bundle/tree/minimal#readme>`_.
+.. note:: Detailed instructions for the download, setup and verification of your own ``tudat-bundle`` can be found in the repository's `README  <https://github.com/tudat-team/tudat-bundle/tree/minimal#readme>`_ (steps 1-4).